 Shiffrin triumphs for record 41st World Cup slalom win

-Shiffrin triumphs for record 41st World Cup slalom winAustria's Katharina Truppe competes during an alpine ski, women's slalom in Levi, Finland, Saturday, Nov.
+Shiffrin triumphs for record 41st World Cup slalom winUnited States' Mikaela Shiffrin celebrates on the podium after winning alpine ski, women's slalom in Levi, Finland, Saturday, Nov.
 23, 2019.
 (AP Photo/Alessandro Trovati)

 LEVI, Finland (AP) -- Coming off a record-breaking season with 17 race wins, Mikaela Shiffrin didn’t need much time in the new campaign to reach yet another milestone.